vaidas100/fuzzy-find/README.md

 # tesonet-word-search

-tesonet-word-search - CLI tool that finds phrases in a given text file.
+CLI tool that finds phrases in a given text file.

 Software returns the top unique 5 matched words.